It’s an exciting time for CBD. Its popularity has skyrocketed, and you can literally find CBD products everywhere.

 One of the reasons is there are certain cannabinoids that allow CBD to be more easily absorbed, increasing its bioavailability.
 This is just one of most likely several ways the entourage effect can benefit CBD oil.

 However, Isolate will not have any traces of THC like the others, and it will be the cheapest as any extraction method works, and you can even take it from marijuana since you’re removing the THC - no THC equals no high even for marijuana.

 So while it may be difficult to dose isolate, there is no worry about testing positive on a drug test.

 Which is Best For You and Your Ball of Fluff

 You’ll want to weigh the pros and cons of each.
 Raw is nice because it’s cheaper, but maybe not best for you because of flavor, and it has non-beneficial properties.
 If any THC is a concern or if you prefer a 100% CBD product, check out isolate and work with a medical professional to lock in a precise dose.

 Distilled CBD oil has the most potential, and that’s why at Innovet Pet it’s our preferred extraction method.
 We prefer distilled because it allows us to create a formula that has the three most important cannabinoids in highly concentrated amounts (CBD, CBC, and CBG).

-CBG has been directly linked to decreasing IBS, protecting neurons from degeneration, and inhibiting cancer cell development.
+CBG studies have shown it may be directly linked to decreasing IBS, protecting neurons from degeneration, and inhibiting cancer cell development.
 As well, CBG tested better than any other cannabinoid for inhibiting muscle contractions.